aalluhaybi1/Sturdy-Train-Team7/README.md

 # Product Overview

 - The Rental & Services Management System project, driven by the founder's experiences, aims to make the moving-in process easier for local and international students.
-- It addresses gaps in the rental platform market, focusing on apartment rentals and related services tailored for students at Indiana University of Bloomington.
+- It addresses gaps in the rental platform market, focusing on apartment rentals and related services tailored for students at UNA
-- The system features extensive property listings, including details like proximity to essential amenities, thus centralizing information and reducing the need to visit multiple platforms.
-- It also offers tools such as multimedia content, map views, and user reviews to aid in decision-making, and simplifies the access to services like transportation and utilities setup.
-- By integrating messaging and chat, it creates a community space that enhances the experience for international students during a pivotal life transition.

-## Introduction

 We're going to build an API for an apartment management company.
 Create the following database structure.
 You will have three models (and their